 Derrickhands are crew members on offshore oil or gas rigs.
 They work on a platform attached to the derrick (mast), usually about 20-25 metres above the rig floor.
 The derrick supports the rig’s drilling assembly.
 Derrickhands work under the supervision of the driller.

 They are also known as Drilling Fluid Operators (DFO).

 You could be:

-- using gauges to measure mud density and regularly conducting viscosity tests
+using gauges to measure mud density and carrying out regular viscosity tests

 The figures below are only a guide.
 Actual salaries may vary, depending on:

 the size of the company or organisation you work for